 Spring 2022: Residency Art hub Copenhagen

-For a month we developed a game that through an algorithmic logic can open memories of the participants.
-The residency was concluded by a two-day workshop with participants from the IT University in Copenhagen, the faculties of Law and Data Science at Copenhagen University, as well as professionals from the world of stage arts.
+For one month we developed a game that through an algorithmic logic can unlock participants’ memories.
+The residency ended with a two-day workshop with participants from the IT University of Copenhagen, the Faculties of Law and Computer Science at the University of Copenhagen and professionals from the performing arts world.
+This research led up to the production of Labyss.

 Spring 2021: Development

-Research into use the of algorithmic and biometric technologies in 2021.
-Specifically looking into the use of iris scanning as a tool for monitoring and possibly controlling migrants and workers in the work place, we made a series of test performances with the goal to create narratives within an algorithmic structure.
-Here we among other things used personality testing systems such as the OCEAN – used by Facebook.
+Researching the use of algorithmic and biometric technologies in 2021.
+Specifically, we investigated the use of iris scanning as a tool to monitor and possibly control migrants and workers in the workplace.
+We created a series of test performances with the goal of creating narratives within an algorithmic structure.
+Among other things, we used personality testing systems such as OCEAN — used by Facebook.

-2020: During the COVID-19 situation an increased use of algorithmic technologies are used to surveil and measure the citizens, and these technologies are legitimized and communicated as necessary tools to control the virus and save lives.
+2020: The COVID-19 situation saw an increased use of algorithmic technologies to monitor and measure citizens, and these technologies were legitimised and disseminated as necessary tools to control the virus.

-This poses questions on what can be translated into code and what the consequences of this increasing application of algorithmic technologies into our everyday lives mean.
+This raises questions about what translates into code and what the implications of this increasing use of algorithmic technologies in our everyday lives mean.

 Presentations: